Is a Dental Second Opinion Worth the Cost? A Dollar-and-Cents Analysis

 Quick Answer

 A dental second opinion pays for itself when it prevents even a single unnecessary procedure.
-Published research on diagnostic variability in dentistry -- summarized in our Dental Second Opinion Statistics analysis -- shows second opinions change treatment plans 30-50% of the time for major procedures.
-According to the American Dental Association's patient education resource MouthHealthy.org, seeking a second opinion is "a reasonable step" before agreeing to significant or irreversible treatment, and the expected value of a second opinion is strongly positive for any treatment plan over $1,000.
+Published research on diagnostic variability in dentistry — summarised in our Dental Second Opinion Statistics analysis and anchored in Bader and Shugars' 1995 Journal of Public Health Dentistry review — puts inter-dentist treatment-plan variance at 30–50% for major procedures.
+The American Dental Association Code of Ethics under the principle of patient autonomy supports the patient's right to seek a second opinion as a primary obligation, and the expected value of a second opinion is strongly positive for any treatment plan over $1,000.

-For treatment plans under $500, the math is less favorable.
-For plans over $2,000, a second opinion is one of the highest-return investments you can make.For treatment plans under $500, the math is less favorable.
+For treatment plans under $500, the math is less favourable.
+For plans over $2,000, a second opinion is one of the highest-return investments you can make.For treatment plans under $500, the math is less favourable.
 For plans over $2,000, a second opinion is one of the highest-return investments you can make.

 The Cost of a Second Opinion